elatov/elatov.github.io/_posts/2014-04-09-ossec-freebsd.md

     Completed.

-Lastly let&#8217;s open up UDP 1514 on the host.
+Lastly let's open up UDP 1514 on the host.
 This is the port the OSSEC server is listening on.
 I was running **pf** on the FreeBSD 10 machine.
 So I added the following to my **/etc/pf.conf** file:

     # accept osssec agent sessions
     pass in on $my_int proto udp from $priv_net to any port 1514 keep state